Prashast4438/NFTAUTH_X/README.md

-# Mini Project: NFT Registration and Verification System
+# NFT Registration and Verification System :

 ## Overview
 This project is a hybrid AI + Blockchain NFT registration and verification system.
 It enables users to register NFTs by uploading images, which are processed by an AI backend to extract deep image features and compute a perceptual hash (pHash).
 The pHash and NFT metadata are then registered on the Ethereum blockchain via a custom smart contract, ensuring on-chain authenticity and immutability.
 The system combines the power of AI-based image verification (off-chain) with decentralized, transparent NFT registration (on-chain).